 As in any enclosure, Décor plays an important role in making your pet feel at home.
-BE sure to provide adequate shelter, climbing, perching, and basking opportunities be including a variety of different décor items in your habitat.
+Be sure to provide adequate shelter, climbing, perching, and basking opportunities by including a variety of different décor items in your habitat.

 Notes on Lighting:

-The Lighting needs of different animals will vary greatly.
-You can choose an appropriate UVB lamp by following THIS GUIDE (UVB LAMP CHART).
-In addition to UVB lighting, a Bioactive terrarium may benefit greatly from increased visible light.
+The lighting needs of different animals will vary greatly.
+You can choose an appropriate UVB lamp by following our lighting charts below.
+In addition to UVB lighting, a bioactive terrarium may benefit greatly from increased visible light.
 The reason for this is that light in the visible spectrum is used by plants for photosynthesis.
 Several different lights are available that can efficiently provide visible light to support the growth of terrarium plants.

 - Herbivores (and omnivores) aren’t always suited for Bioactive vivariums as they may eat your vivarium plants.
 Special care must be taken to ensure that any plants provided are not toxic – and be prepared to replace them if they are consumed!

 - Very large-bodied animals may crush or uproot live plants.
 This doesn’t mean they won’t have fun doing it – but be prepared!

 - It is important to establish your clean-up crew well before adding insectivores to your habitat as they may really enjoy eating your isopods or other invertebrates.
 Once established, this shouldn’t be a problem, but at the beginning – watch out!